Epigenics Through Diet Holds Promise For Health, Treatment For Autism, Apraxia And Other Conditions

 Many today are aware that fish oils and algae are the best sources of essential amino acids.
 But not as much focus has been put on essential amino acids and their need by the body.
 Both brain serotonin and melatonin mentioned as “promising” in the 10 year metaanalysis on autism are essential neurotransmitters with distinct roles in regulating mood and health.
 But drugs are not the only way to control the levels of neurotransmitters.
 For example both of the essential neurotransmitters serotonin and melatonin are dependent on plasma levels of the essential amino acid tryptophan which is found naturally occurring in numerous foods.
 Food is the purest form of supplementation.
 A problem today is our poor diets together with the rise in metabolic dysfunction, some essential nutrients are either not being consumed, or what is may not be getting properly digested and utilized.
 Essential amino acids and other essential nutrients such as essential fatty acids, are like air or water in that the body needs them daily but can’t produce them, thus needs to consume them.

-For the past year in well over one thousand families from the Cherab Foundation, a grassroots nonprofit advocacy group to support those with communication impairments, we have been feeding our communication impaired children a mixture of easily digestible natural protein isolate and botanicals that is rich in all of the essential amino acids and nutrients from food with both parental and anecdotal reports of around 100 percent dramatic success which can only be described as a paradigm shift in health and the treatment of various diagnosis.
+For the past year in well over one thousand families from the Cherab Foundation, a grassroots nonprofit advocacy group to support those with communication impairments, we have been feeding our communication impaired children a mixture of easily digestible natural protein isolate and botanicals that is rich in all of the essential amino acids and nutrients from food.
+Nutrition has been a paradigm shift in health and the treatment of various diagnosis.
 The reasons may have to do with essential nutrition and current research supports this.

 Just recently, Georgianna Gould, Ph.D., research assistant professor of physiology in the Graduate School of Biomedical Sciences, is exploring the role that the essential neurotransmitter serotonin plays in autism spectrum disorders.
 Research has found thirty percent of autism cases may have a serotonin component.
 “Dr. Gould now plans to study the impact of a diet rich in the essential amino acid, tryptophan, on the social behavior of the mice.
 Tryptophan is a biochemical precursor of serotonin, which means it is converted into serotonin during the metabolic process.
 Foods such as turkey are rich in tryptophan.